humanconditionsafety/bluemix-zip-weather/README.md

     cf push

-You may need to change the `host` property in the `manifest.yml` file to use a new host name, if someone has already used the host name in Bluemix.
+You will likely need to change the `host` property in the `manifest.yml` file to use a new host name, if someone has already used the existing host name in Bluemix.